nojetlag7/NumericalAnalysisProject/README.md

 ## 📊 Project Overview

-This project compares three numerical interpolation methods for generating synthetic stock price data and evaluates their effectiveness in training machine learning models for price prediction.
+This project compares three numerical methods for generating synthetic stock price data and evaluates their effectiveness in training machine learning models for price prediction.
 The project demonstrates the practical application of numerical methods in financial data analysis.

 ### 🎯 Project Goals

-1. **Compare three interpolation methods:**
+1. **Compare three numerical methods:**
-   - Lagrange interpolation
+   - Lagrange interpolation (polynomial approach)
-   - Newton's divided difference interpolation
+   - Euler's method (differential equation solver)
-   - Newton's forward difference (for extrapolation)
+   - Runge-Kutta 4th order (high-accuracy differential equation solver)

 2. **Generate synthetic training data** using only the first 50 real stock prices
-3. **Train separate Linear Regression models** for each interpolation method
+3. **Train separate Linear Regression models** for each numerical method
 4. **Evaluate and compare** the performance of each method using statistical metrics
 5. **Visualize results** with comprehensive charts and analysis